brianESte/puzzle-solver-extension/README.md

 A browser extension that automatically solves certain puzzle games.
 The status of each site/game is listed below.

+## Setup

+Different browsers have different requirements for the various parameters in the manifest file.
+To facilitate cross-browser testing, as well as setup, browser-specific manifest files are available.
+To use the extension, either create a symlink to the manifest file corresponding to the browser of your choice, or rename it to `manifest.json`.

 The manifest will likely need to be modified / ammended slightly to work with other browsers, but the code should transfer without issue; unless you are using an absurdly old browser version.

 *** Pop-up has only been tested on Firefox.
 There may be issues with other browsers